11 Strategies You Are Using on Difficult People Without Even Knowing It

 Why do I feel drained after dealing with difficult people?

-Emotional stress from difficult people makes it harder for your brain to stay composed and in the moment.
+Emotional stress from difficult people makes it harder for your brain to stay composed and present.
 Mental exhaustion rises as a result.
 Because you’re always keeping an eye on your reactions, carefully selecting your words, and controlling tension, even short exchanges can exhaust you.

 How do I avoid taking things personally when dealing with difficult people?

-Remember that their actions don’t represent your value, but rather their stress or uncertainty.
+Remember that their actions don’t reflect your values; rather, they reflect their stress or uncertainty.
 You can disconnect emotionally by focusing on the facts, limiting expectations, and pausing before reacting.
-This lessens injured sentiments and improves the manageability of encounters.
+This lessens hurt feelings and improves the manageability of experiences.

 What should I do if the strategies you use with difficult people stop working?